SchmollerLab/Cell_ACDC/README.md

 - Go to next frame: *&rarr;* or click on "Next frame" button on the GUI
 - Go to previous frame: *&larr;* or click on "Prev. frame" button on the GUI

+- Zoom-in: *ctrl + scroll* - the amount of zoom is proportional to the speed of scrolling.
+You can adjust the sensitivity by changing the "sensitivity" variable.
+By default it is set to 6.

-- Quick zoom-in: *left-click* on the left image or right image (double click with left button on centre image has a different function (see below)).
+- Quick FIXED zoom-in: *left-click* on the left image or right image (double click with left button on centre image has a different function (see below)).
 Double-click to quickly zoom-in on the clicked area.

 - Quick zoom-out to original view: *right-click* double-click anywhere outside of images.